Smartphone Battery Health Calculator

 EstimatedHealth = 100 % Loss (cycles) Loss (age) Loss (temperature)

-• Cycles: each full charge cycle reduces capacity by a small fraction (around 0.05%).
+• Cycles: each full charge cycle reduces capacity by a small fraction, about 0.05% in this model.

 • Age: each month of age reduces capacity by about 0.1%, even if the phone is not used heavily.

-• Temperature: for every degree Celsius above a comfortable baseline (around 20 °C), capacity is reduced by an additional 0.2% to reflect the accelerating effect of heat on battery wear.
+• Temperature: for every degree Celsius above a comfortable baseline of 20 °C, capacity is reduced by an additional 0.2% to reflect the accelerating effect of heat on battery wear.

 Understanding Charge Cycles

 A charge cycle is counted when you use 100% of your battery’s capacity, even if that happens over multiple partial charges.
-Some common examples:
+This is one of the most misunderstood parts of battery wear, because people often assume every time they plug in the phone it counts as one full cycle.
+It does not.

 • Day 1: You use 50% of the battery and then charge to 100%.